pretix/pretix/doc/api/resources/events.rst

 has_subevents                         boolean                    ``True`` if the event series feature is active for this
                                                                  event
-meta_data                             dict                       Values set for organizer-specific meta data parameters.
+meta_data                             dict                       Values set for organizer-specific meta data parameters. plugins                               dict                       Available plugins for the event with a boolean value
+                                                                 indicating if they are enabled/disabled
 ===================================== ========================== =======================================================

+Note that events cannot be deleted once created to ensure data integrity.

 .. versionchanged:: 1.7

    The ``meta_data`` field has been added.

+.. versionchanged:: 1.12

+   The ``plugins`` field has been added.
+   The write operations POST, PATCH, AND PUT have been added.

 Endpoints
 ---------